ranking-agent/gamma-viewer/README.md

+# ARCHIVED: This tool is not being updated anymore and is on an old version of TRAPI.

 # Gamma Viewer

 Upload a Translator standard message into a jupyter notebook and view it in a useful analytic user interface.